ChrisDuffley/stationPlaylist/readme.md

 * Take playlist snapshots.
 * Find text in specific columns (does not support speak on demand).
 * Find tracks with duration that falls within a given range via time range finder (does not support speak on demand).
-* Quickly enable or disable metadata streaming (does not support speak on demand).
+* Quickly enable or disable metadata streaming (does not support speak on demand, unavailable in Remote Studio).

 ## Additional commands when using encoders